Cal Poly Mustangs football: 2009–2019: Tim Walsh era

-2020–present: Baldwin to Wulff Era
+2020–present: Baldwin to Wulff era

 Former FCS national championship-winning Eastern Washington head coach Beau Baldwin was announced as Cal Poly's new head coach on December 11, 2019.
 Baldwin, who coached Cooper Kupp at EWU, began to implement a "multiple" offensive scheme, and Cal Poly thereafter saw its passing yardage per game increase by 52.1 percent from 2019 to the shortened 2021 spring season, and then increase by another 18 percent in the fall of 2021.

 The program dealt with multiple starts, stoppages and restarts to practice schedules amid COVID-19, going a combined 2-12 during the next 24 months overall, beginning with the lack of a traditional spring calendar in 2020.
 Senior linebacker Matt Shotwell was named to the Associated Press All-American Third Team in December 2021.

 Two Cal Poly freshmen, edge Elijah Ponder and punt returner Giancarlo Woods, were selected to the Phil Steele Magazine Freshman All-America Team in January 2022.
 Then, in April 2022, Cal Poly held its first uninterrupted spring practice season in three years.

 In June 2022, a replacement of the then-Alex G. Spanos Stadium field was completed, as Cal Poly joined the rest of its peers in the Big Sky as having a turf surface.
-The conversion was assisted by Diversified Project Services International.

-Cal Poly started the 2022 season 1-1, with quarterback Jaden Jones winning the Big Sky Conference Offensive Player of the Week award for September 12.
+The conversion was assisted by Diversified Project Services International.Cal Poly started the 2022 season 1-1, with quarterback Jaden Jones winning the Big Sky Conference Offensive Player of the Week award for September 12.
 Jones, however, who began the year with a 5-to-0 touchdown-to-interception ratio, was lost to a season-ending leg injury during the third week.

 Midway through the year, the university announced the upcoming addition of a John Madden Football Center, a total $30-million training facility adjacent to the stadium, set to complete construction in 2024.
 The 30,000-square-foot facility will furnish a new locker room, weightlifting stations, a nutrition area, study lounge and film-review theater.

-Meanwhile, the Mustangs also suffered more injuries across the lineup, and started a combined seven total backup linemen the rest of the fall, ultimately finishing 2-9 in closing the year with a 49-42 victory over Portland State.
+Meanwhile, the Mustangs also suffered more injuries across the lineup, and started a combined seven total backup linemen the rest of the fall, ultimately finishing 2–9 in closing the year with a 49–42 victory over Portland State.
 Baldwin then accepted a position as offensive coordinator at Arizona State early in the offseason, and incumbent assistant offensive line coach Paul Wulff was promptly elevated to head coach on December 6, 2022.

 One of the team leaders in 2022 was wide receiver Chris Coleman, selected to the East-West Shrine Bowl 1000 watch list in the preseason, before going on to finish with 939 receiving yards.
+Coleman signed an undrafted free-agent contract with the Miami Dolphins in late April 2023.